jboss-developer/jboss-sandbox-quickstarts/ejb-security-plus/README.md

 1. Start the JBoss server by typing the following:

-        For Linux:  JBOSS_HOME_SERVER_1/bin/standalone.sh
+        For Linux:  EAP_HOME_SERVER_1/bin/standalone.sh
-        For Windows:  JBOSS_HOME_SERVER_1\bin\standalone.bat
+        For Windows:  EAP_HOME_SERVER_1\bin\standalone.bat
-2. Open a new command line, navigate to the root directory of this quickstart, and run the following command, replacing JBOSS_HOME with the path to your server:
+2. Open a new command line, navigate to the root directory of this quickstart, and run the following command, replacing EAP_HOME with the path to your server:

-        JBOSS_HOME/bin/jboss-cli.sh --connect --file=remove-security-domain.cli
+        EAP_HOME/bin/jboss-cli.sh --connect --file=remove-security-domain.cli
 This script removes the `test` queue from the `messaging` subsystem in the server configuration.
 You should see the following result when you run the script:

         #1 /subsystem=security/security-domain=quickstart-domain:remove